MONTBELL TRAIL ACTION PARKA

 FIELD LOCATIONS AND CONDITIONS

-I wore the MontBell parka as my primary jacket all winter long.
+I wore the MontBell parka as my primary jacket all winter long from late December to late March.
 I used it in temperatures from 19 to 57 F (-7 to 14 C), with and without the hood and in steady rain.
 Overall I counted 35 days of use including two overnight backpacking trips, ten hikes, eleven pre-dawn runs, three mountain bike rides and four softball practices.
 I also wore it for walks and just around town.

 |Nice look :)|